-For Action Plans submitted after January 1, 2019, any information collected in in the twelve months prior to March 31st of the calendar year in which the plan is due will be used for development of the Action Plan.
+For the Action Plan submitted in 2018, any information gathered during the calendar year and no later than March 31st will be used for Action Plan development.
+Commencing with Action Plans submitted after January 1, 2019, any information collected in in the twelve months prior to March 31st of the calendar year in which the plan is due will be used for development of the Action Plan.